 Consider any two problems for which a suitable reduction from one to the other can be found.
 The first problem takes an arbitrary instance of its input, which we will call I, and transforms I to a solution, which we will call SLN.
+The second problem takes an arbitrary instance of its input, which we will call I', and transforms I' to a solution, which we will call SLN.
 The second problem takes an arbitrary instance of its input, which we will call I', and transforms I' to a solution, which we will call SLN'.
 We can define reduction more formally as a three-step process:

 - 1. Transform an arbitrary instance of the first problem to an instance of the second problem.
 In other words, there must be a transformation from any instance I of the first problem to an instance I' of the second problem. - 2.
-Apply an algorithm for the second problem to the instance I', yielding a solution SLN'. - 3.
-Transform SLN' to the solution of I, known as SLN.
-Note that SLN must in fact be the correct solution for I for the reduction to be acceptable.
+Apply an algorithm for the second problem to the instance I', yielding a solution SLN'.